Public Affairs Digital Communications

 In a crisis, your audience isn’t always just your customers or those your organization serves – your audience could also be those who disseminate information that impacts your work, policymakers, or allies who can help deliver your message.
-Consider the benefits of directing some of your digital communications to members of the media, elected officials or other organizations.
+Consider the benefits of directing some of your digital communications to members of the media, elected officials, or other organizations.

-Because so much digital content is being consumed these days, now is the time for your organization to get creative and step out of its comfort zone to grab peoples’ attention and build your audience for the future.
-Try creating a blog that regularly shares useful information, host a webinar or make an informative video (consumption of video content has increased significantly since the start of social distancing).
+Because so much digital content is being consumed these days, now is the time for your organization to get creative and step out of your comfort zone to grab peoples’ attention and build your audience for the future.
+Try creating a blog that regularly shares useful information, host a webinar, or make an informative video (consumption of video content has increased significantly since the start of social distancing).

 Focus on the good

 Even though digital communications should be appropriate for the time we are in (and it’s necessary for thought leaders to tackle difficult issues) people are craving positivity.
 If your organization is participating in community service, facilitating community connections, or has an inspirational story, mix that into your content calendar.
 It helps you connect with your audience and be viewed as a leader in the community.